 8. Can my spouse, relative, friend, or campaign manager file my nomination documents, or can I mail them to you?

 Election law does not specifically prohibit another person from filing nomination papers for a candidate.
-However, candidates are urged to file in person.
-The reasons are twofold:
+However, candidates are urged to file in person or directly when possible.